 Hide author names from posts

-Most templates let you choose to hide or show the author from Site Styles A few templates always hide author names.
+Most templates let you choose to hide or show the author in style settings.
+A few templates always hide author names.
 Visit Hiding a blog post's author and publication date for display options by template.

-If your template doesn't support hiding authors and you don't want to switch templates, there are other options:
+If your version 7.0 template doesn't support hiding authors and you don't want to switch templates, there are other options: